wso2/docs-choreo-dev/en/docs/develop-components/deploy-an-application-with-buildpacks.md

 ## Develop a component

-To develop a service component that exposes a REST API in Go. you can follow the [Develop a Go REST API ](develop-services/develop-a-go-rest-api.md) guide.
+To develop a service component that exposes a Service in Go, you can follow the [Develop a Service ](develop-services/develop-a-service.md) guide.

 Follow the guidelines below based on your language: